Cybersecurity & Data Privacy

 More than half of all cyberattacks are directed at small and midsized businesses costing an affected organization an average of $1.8 million in losses and costs to restore normal operations.
 Those figures do not account for the 60% of companies who go out of business within six months of a cyberattack.
 With the proper behavioral changes, organizations can greatly minimize their chances of suffering a devastating blow.
 It all starts with educating your employees and developing a culture of cybersecurity.

 Lindabury’s cybersecurity training program is designed around the concept that everyone has a role to play in protecting the company’s assets, and no role is more important than any other.
-Our training provides practical advice and guidance on how to identify potential hacking attempts and best practices to report and quarantine suspected hacking attempts.
+Our training provides practical advice and guidance on how to identify potential hacking attempts and best practices to report and quarantine suspected cyber intrusions.
 Regular cybersecurity training is the easiest thing that a company can do to protect itself from cyberattack and is mandated by many insurers providing cyber insurance policies.
 With the proper behavioral changes organizations can greatly minimize their chances of suffering a devastating cyber breach.
 It all starts with educating your employees and developing a culture of cybersecurity.Responding To a Data Breach

 Our team assists in the coordination of criminal, civil, and regulatory responses following a data breach.Insurance Coverage

 A complete understanding of a company’s insurance program is key to maximizing protection against cyber risk.
 Our team assists companies assess the various cyber risks facing their organization, review the adequacy of existing insurance policies, analyze and compare alternative insurance products, and negotiate cyber insurance policy placements.Common Cyber Attacks Facing Small and Mid-Sized Businesses